cpfaff/Open-Science-Thesis/README.md

 ```

 With this interface it is simple to change the content, the font and the color
-of an element by using its name in a clean and readable way.
+of an element, using its name, in a clean and readable way.
 Here the `Title`
-that appears on the documents title-page is filled with content, set to the
+that appears on the documents title-page is filled with content, set to text
-text size `\Huge`, with italic shape in green color.
-To find more names of
+size `\Huge` and it will appear in an italic shape with green color.
+To find
-elements you can modify read through the sections below.
+more names of elements you can modify read through the sections below.

 NOTE: